 Article and News Story from Omaha World-Herald and KETV:

 Prior to the Obama Foundation partnership.
 The Empowerment Network launched the Omaha African-American Male Achievement Collaborative.

 In 2013, the National League of Cities with the support of the Open Society Foundation and PolicyLink created an eleven city cohort referred to as the Black Male Achievement Initiative.
 During the spring of 2013, the Empowerment Network and City of Omaha made an application to the National League of Cities to become part of their Black Male Achievement Initiative.
 Omaha was notified in May of 2013 that it was one of 11 cities selected to move forward with a technical assistance grant to develop a comprehensive plan focused on the success of African-American boys and young men in Omaha.
 The Empowerment Network Collaboration, a seven year nationally recognized initiative, includes all of these goals and has active collaborations and measurable results in each area identified as priorities by the National League of Cities.

-The planning team worked with a group of community partners during the summer of 2013 to develop an initial action plan which was submitted to the National League of Cities to qualify for a year of additional technical assistance.
 As a part of the process, over 40 representatives from various entities worked on the plan, and 20 signed letters of intent and agreed to participate formally to: